mercadopago/devsite-docs/guides/resources/changelog/current-year.en.md

 >
 > PRODUCT: WIX

 Now you can integrate Mercado Pago into your Wix store.
-With it, you can offer your customers the possibility to pay directly on the Mercado Pago site.
+With this virtual platform, you can offer your customers the possibility to pay directly on the Mercado Pago site.

 [Go to Wix documentation](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/plugins/unofficial/wix)